 Are you a logical thinker with good planning, execution, and problem-solving skills?
-Then, you can consider becoming a consultant in Australia.
+Then, consider becoming a consultant in Australia.

 Consultants possess an in-depth understanding of an organisation's particular industry or challenges.
-They recommend changes in the operations, workforce, or workflow to help companies streamline their processes and become more productive, efficient, and profitable.
+They recommend operations, workforce, or workflow changes to help companies streamline their processes and become more productive, efficient, and profitable.

 To become a consultant, you must complete a Bachelor's degree in accounting, business, finance, business administration, commerce, or a related field.
 Completing a consulting internship and course improves your chances of success.

 1. What Is A Consultant?

 Consultants specialise in a specific niche and help solve specific challenges or problems of businesses so that it stays competitive and profitable.

 They offer professional advice, expert analysis, views, and recommendations to businesses and individuals in their areas of expertise to prevent issues and improve performance.

 Consultants may work for larger consulting firms or as self-employed independent contractors to provide services to different industries or organisations.

 2. Consultant Duties And Responsibilities